gerritjvv/blog/code/graalvm/polygot/polygot/README.md

 ````

 ## Python to Java and back

+#### Maps and Lists

+Python lists can be cast to the Collection, List, Iterable Java interfaces.

+Python dictionaries can be cast to the Map Java interface.

+Gets work as expected, but keySet does not, and returns the truffle object proxy methods.

 ### Create a Python Object, return it to Java and functions on it